 In this respect the management of soil is strongly related to local governance.
-In a 2008 paper "Toward robust regions: rural-urban transitions in the metropolitan landscape", Han Wiskerke reminds that the supply of goods and services has become less and less regional in the past decades, and therefore more and more disconnected from the place where they are purchased and consumed (Wiskerke, 2008).
+In a 2008 paper "Toward robust regions: rural-urban transitions in the metropolitan landscape", Han Wiskerke reminds that the supply of goods and services has become less and less regional in the past decades, and therefore more and more disconnected from the place where they are purchased and consumed (Wiskerke H., "Toward robust regions: rural-urban transitions in the metropolitan landscape"Conference Transitions towards sustainable agriculture, food chains and peri-urban areas, Wageningen, 26-29 october 2008).
 He reports a wide variety of rural and regional development initiatives in Europe that try to connect various players and stakeholders, to embed good and services in the region, building on its natural and social capital.
 We can argue in continuation, that soil is a major issue to reconnect local actors and the different activities and values - existing and potential - present in their community.
 The connection and integration at local level can be a major path to sustainability.
-During three years the implementation of activities generating impacts and risks for humans and nature in nine European territories, the TRUSTNET IN ACTION (TIA) European co-operative research project (2003-2006) has underlined the need for inclusive multilevel governance experimentation as a means to restore the conditions for local actors to initiate and drive sustainable development, while traditional governmental policies confronted with complexity demonstrate little efficiency as regards environment protection and may increase the vulnerability of human activities at territorial level.
+During three years the implementation of activities generating impacts and risks for humans and nature in nine European territories, the TRUSTNET IN ACTION (TIA) European cooperative research project (2003-2006) has underlined the need for inclusive multilevel governance experimentation as a means to restore the conditions for local actors to initiate and drive sustainable development, while traditional governmental policies confronted with complexity demonstrate little efficiency as regards environment protection and may increase the vulnerability of human activities at territorial level.